elylucas/nest-ngconf/Guide.md

 ### Update Mission List to Open Mission

-We will open up an Ionic modal and display the `MissionForm` when a user clicks on one of the missions in the list.
+We open an Ionic modal and display the `MissionForm` when a user clicks on one of the missions in the list.

 Update the `home.page.ts` file to inject `private modalController: ModalController` into the constructor and then add the `openMission` method: